satori-chatbots/user-simulator/README.md

     - olives
     - pepperoni

+output:
+  - price:
+      type: money
+      description: The price of the pizza order
+  - time:
+      type: time
+      description: how long is going to take to deliver the pizza

 # (list of dict) In this field some parameters should be defined, such as the number of conversations to generate,
 # the goal style to end the conversation, and the interaction style to carry out in the conversation.
 Below is shown an example of implementation, next up, a breakdown of each parameter will be performed
 conversations: